 An overwhelming amount of people living with ADHD suck at planning.
 Life without a plan is overwhelming.
 Being overwhelmed leads us to procrastination land.
 Procrastination leads to more overwhelm.
 Do you see the problem here?

-Your instincts won?t help you here– Because we lack the aforementioned executive function, we struggle with having to quantify certain important things, like ?how much time do I need to make it through O’hare?? properly.
+Your instincts won’t help you here– Because we lack the aforementioned executive function, we struggle with having to estimate certain important things, like how much time a task will take properly.
 Our instincts, which guide us through many a social faux pas, cannot help us here.

 For you, planning is a skill you will have to work at.

 We can’t cure our ADHD, but we sure can learn about how to ditch procrastination and learn to plan.
 Learning to prepare and make plans is a skill.
 Go read a book, hit my blog or someone else’s, and see how you can become someone who makes plans and keeps them.